Application Procedures and Deadlines

 3 letters of reference (2 of which are preferably provided by clinical supervisors)

 Final candidates will be invited to an interview.
 Applicants selected for an interview are notified by e-mail; emails are also sent to those who will not receive an interview.
-Notification date for interviews is December 8, 2022.
-We typically offer in-person interviews.
-This year, due to the APPIC guidelines regarding interviews and in concerns for the COVID-19 pandemic, we will only be offering virtual interviews.
+Notification date for interviews is December 7, 2023.
+We offer virtual interviews only.
 We will aim to schedule interviews primarily during the first and second weeks of January, with some options for the third week of January if necessary.
 Applicants can expect to meet with training supervisors as well as having a scheduled Q&A time with current interns.
 We view the interview as a forum for all involved to assess 'goodness of fit' between an applicant and our training site.

 Pre-employment Criminal Background Check

 Stony Brook University is committed to maintaining a safe environment for its students, employees, patients, visitors and volunteers.
 The University will not employ anyone whose prior criminal conviction would indicate a direct relationship (nexus) between the criminal conviction(s) and employment creating a risk to property or safety.
 Interns matched to the internship will undergo a Social Security number verification and a criminal background check.
 Anyone who is discovered to have past criminal convictions will be evaluated for employment.
 If there is a direct relationship (nexus) between one or more of the criminal convictions and employment, or the granting of employment would involve an unreasonable risk, the applicant will be denied employment.
 Factors that will be considered include: